With the Beatles

 Illustration by Adrian Tomine

 Haruki Murakami taps into the aesthetic unlike any other writer today.
 He has a profound understanding of beauty and sentiments and coveys this understanding in direct and elegant prose.
+This story continues his fascination with music and The Beatles, similar to his story, Yesterday, published in The New Yorker back in 2014 and included in his excellent collection, Men Without Women.

 In With the Beatles – translated by Peter Gabriel into English – Murakami writes about memories and how they are filled with sensations, how they shift and change over the years, and how they influence our lives.